arnold-parge/screen_loader/README.md

 # screen_loader

 Using `showDialog` for showing loader is a **BAD IDEA**.
-You may end up messing the navigation stack due to pushing and popping the loader(dialog).
+You may end up messing the navigation stack and `context` due to pushing and popping the loader(dialog).
 Hence, I have come up with an easy to use mixin `ScreenLoader`, which will handle the loading on the screen.
 You can customise the loading as well, check below how it is done.

 ## Installation

 Add dependency in pubspec.yaml:
 ```
-screen_loader: ^1.1.1
+screen_loader: ^2.0.0
 ```

 ## Basic Usage